-This Collaborative Research Action focused on one aspect of food security: the two-way interactions between the dynamics of food systems and land use change, including the implications of the change on biodiversity and ecosystem services.
+This Collaborative Research Action focuses on one aspect of food security: the two-way interactions between the dynamics of food systems and land use change, including the implications of the change on biodiversity and ecosystem services.
 Food security research is a vast agenda spanning political, economic and social issues related to sustainable food production and above all to access to food in terms of quantity as well as of quality.
-Trying to access all the complexity in one call would be virtually impossible.
+Trying to access all the complexity in one call would be virtually impossible...
 Land-use, and especially change in land use, is arguably the most significant driver of environmental change as it leads to many of the main areas of concern: loss of biodiversity, greenhouse gas emissions, soil degradation and alteration of hydrological cycles.
-Land-use change in land cover (e.g., from natural forest to grassland/cropping, 'extensification') to changes in the intensity of cropping on a given site (e.g., from one crop per year to two crops per year, 'intensification'), as well as changes in the type of cropping on a given site (e.g., from food crops to energy crops), or from crop production to conservation.
-The nature of changes in the farming technologies and practices employed (e.g., the use of fertilizers, soil and water management, rotations, set-aside) can differ substantially in their effects on carbon storage, biodiversity, hydrology, and so on.
+Land-use change is occurring worldwide due to human development dynamics.
+It ranges from whole-scale changes in land cover (e.g., from natural forest to grassland/cropping, "extensification"), to changes in the intensity of cropping on a given site (e.g., from one crop per year to two crops per year, "intensification"), as well as changes in the type of cropping on a given site (e.g., from food crops to energy crops), or from crop production to conservation.
+The nature of changes in the farming technologies and practices employed (e.g., the use of fertilizers, soil and water management, rotations, set-aside) can differ substantially in their effects on carbon storage, biodiversity, hydrology, etc.